Fiona Geraghty inquest: Coroner attacks fashion industry and media

 "I do ask, particularly the magazines in the fashion industry, to stop publishing photographs of wafer-thin girls.
 One magazine, I believe Vogue, has recently taken the decision not to do so.

 "I do implore it, because at the end of the day for their benefit, families like this must suffer.
-It is, I am afraid, an increasing problem and until they control themselves it will continue."'Cry for help'
+It is, I am afraid, an increasing problem and until they control themselves it will continue."